-Files stored in your CSE home directory on CSE file servers are kept in redundant disk arrays that can survive significant hardware failures without losing data.
+Files stored in your CSE home directory, on CSE file servers, are kept in redundant disk arrays that can survive significant hardware failures without loss of data.

 These are also snapshot'd and backed up to tape on a regular basis; well-protected from accidental data loss.

-However, if you run a self-administered computer, the files on it are not automatically backed up by CSE in any way; backing up your data is your responsibility.
+However, if you run a self-administered computer, files on it are not automatically backed up by CSE; backing up your data is your responsibility.

 Hard drives and flash drives can and do fail without warning, at any time.

-CSG regularly deal with failed hard drives from students and staff; in the majority of cases we are unable to recover any data.
+CSG regularly deal with failed hard drives from students and staff; in the majority of cases we are unable to recover any data in-house.

 Where it is critical to recover data from a failed disk, it is very important to stop using the faulty or damaged HDD immediately.
 We recommend the use of a data recovery company such as Payam - however the costs for doing so can run into many thousands of dollars.